 AMD kept its promise of using the AM4 socket through 2020, with the most recent Ryzen 5000 processors using the same socket.
 That means that not only will those looking to upgrade to the Ryzen 3000 series from existing Ryzen platforms not have to upgrade their motherboard at the same time, but they won’t have to do so for the Zen 3 chips, either.
 That could make it a much more cost-effective upgrade, and the backward compatibility opens up many more options for potential buyers.

 Overclocking has been a major factor in CPU purchasing decisions for decades, so what can AMD’s Ryzen 3000 chips do for the enthusiast wanting more performance?
 It turns out, not much.
 AMD has tuned its Performance Boost Overdrive and automated overclocking algorithms so well, that Ryzen 3000 CPUs act more like modern-day graphics cards.
 They boost as high as they can go taking into consideration the workload, and thermal and power headroom.

 All-core overclocks that approach the rated boost clock have been possible under extreme cooling solutions, but for the most part, AMD Ryzen CPUs perform better (especially in games) when given a decent cooling solution and left to their own devices.
 There is some additional performance that can be unlocked by overclocking the infinity fabric between the chips and I/O die and tweaking memory, but it’s not substantial.

 In comparison, Intel’s chips overclock very well.
 Most 9900K buyers can easily overclock them to 5GHz, but Intel boost clocks are only maintained for a minute or two, whereas AMD’s chips will stay as fast as they can go for as long as they can.
-While Intel’s chips might offer more headroom for those willing to tweak, the new Ryzen 3000 CPUs give you maximum performance right out of the box.
+While Intel’s chips might offer more headroom for those willing to tweak, the new Ryzen 3000 CPUs give you near-maximum performance right out of the box.